-When client workstations use multiple TCP/IP network interface cards, the NT system administrator must edit the lmhosts file on the Windows NT server to accept connections from the clients.
+When client workstations use multiple TCP/IP network interface cards, the Windows Administrator must edit the lmhosts file on the Windows server to accept connections from the clients.

 To correctly enter the card information:

 - There must be one entry for each network card. - Each address must be unique. - The entries in the lmhosts file match those in the sql.ini file.